 Since its inception, GAWA has advised 70 impact investments in 20 countries around the world, helping to boost financial inclusion in excluded communities via 4 investment funds.

-GAWA has built up a strong track-record via its advisory of four Impact Investment Funds, with EUR 173 million advised.
-GAWA has launched three of these Funds (Gawa Microfinance Fund, Global Financial Inclusion Fund and Huruma Fund), whilst acting as investment advisor to Magallanes Impacto FIL.
-GAWA's third investment fund - Huruma - was launched in December 2019 and is currently in subscription phase.
+GAWA has built up a strong track-record via its management or advisory of four Impact Investment Funds, with EUR 204 million managed or advised.
+GAWA has launched three of these Funds (Gawa Microfinance Fund, Global Financial Inclusion Fund, and Huruma Fund), whilst acting as investment advisor to Magallanes Impacto FIL.
+GAWA's fourth investment fund - Huruma - of which GAWA is the management company, was launched in December 2019 and is currently in an advanced investment phase.

 GAWA MICROFINANCE FUND (GMF)

 GAWA’s first fund was successfully liquidated at the end of December 2018, having returned a 6.34% annual IRR to investors over its lifetime.
 GAWA Microfinance Fund focused on investments in Microfinance institutions and SME financing in developing countries worldwide.
 GMF carried out 9 investments in 8 different countries, with a presence in Latin America, Asia, Eurasia, and Africa (7 debt investments and 2 equity investments).This is the first fund in which our collaboration with AECID (Spanish Agency for International Development Cooperation) and Cofides (Spanish development finance institution) begins.